panzerdp/dmitripavlutin.com/content/posts/2016-05-22-this/index.md

 ```
 When `multiply(2, 5)` is invoked as a function, `this` is `undefined`.

-The strict mode is active not only in the current scope, but also in the inner scopes (for all functions declared inside):
+The strict mode is active not only in the current scope but also in the inner scopes (for all functions declared inside):

 ```javascript
 function execute() {